andreibogdanflorea/Basketball-Shot-Assistant/README.md

 Once the calculations have been finished, the optimal parameters and the shot percentage at those parameters will be shown.

 In addition, three plots will appear.
 The first one just plots the selected dataset.
-The second one shows the most effective range of angles.
+The second one shows the most effective range of parameters.
 The third one is a colormap of probabilities, showing the probability of making the shot at different parameters.

 ## Final notes ##
 My intent is to keep working on the application and expand to more than the two mentioned parameters.

+A great way to support me would be to send your datasets via my public email or even in the issues tab.

-Support is greatly appreciated!
+Any help is greatly appreciated!